willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * work-from-home improvements: How to focus better while working from home with [Dr. Sahar Yousef](http://www.saharyousef.com/about): drains & unwind
 * Lay the groundwork: 1) Assess lighting and temperature.
 2) Outdoor plants prefer 70 - 90 F / 21 - 32 C. 3) Start with a container bed or outdoor pot
 * Hibernation mode activated.
+* Passion project with Dr. Jon Jachimowicz: 1) Passion is not fixed.
+2) Focus on what you care about.
+3) Make time and stick with it.

 ## Basics 2